Why is the Overallocation of Resources Bad for You?

 Forecast resource availability and utilization

-Diversify employee skills and responsibilities
+Diversify skills and responsibilities

 The project scope includes the project’s goals and objectives, deliverables, financials, tasks, and deadlines.
 If there is a sudden change in the business requirements and the project manager is still expected to deliver using the same resources, it can lead to resource overallocation.